 from Aerial, 2005

-After a twelve year album hiatus, Bush triumphantly returned with Aerial.
+After a twelve year hiatus between albums, Bush triumphantly returned with Aerial.
 The record’s two discs are divided by theme – the second disc, A Sky of Honey, is a narrative about a day of outdoor adventures.
 ‘Nocturn’ features a couple bathing in the dark under a diamond sky – “We stand in the Atlantic/We become panoramic.”
 Backed by a funky beat, with Weather Report’s Peter Erskine on drums, ‘Nocturn’ is gently alluring.

 from The Kick Inside, 1978